Pdshende/Web-Design-for-Everybody-Basics-of-Web-Development-Coding-Specialization-master/Web-Design-for-Everybody-Basics-of-Web-Development-Coding-Specialization-master/Introduction to CSS3/week 2/quiz.md

 - [x] <link rel="stylesheet" href="css/mystyle.css">

 6.Question 6
-The link to the external style sheet should be in the:
+The style tag and the style attribute are interchangeable -- this means that you accomplish the same effect with both.

-- [x] Meta-data - <head>
+- [x] False